 BPAR might be a good match if you know someone with an adoption history – an adoptee, adoptive or foster parent, or birth parent – who needs coping skills to deal with signs of: anger, anxiety, depression, identity, guilt and shame, rejection, grief or loss.
 They could be dealing with school or job performance difficulties or struggling with relationships or attachment.

 BPAR's post adoption services include:

-- individual, family and group therapy
+- individual and family therapy

 - space and support for birth family search and reunions